KhaledAshrafH/FPU-Analyzer/README.md

 ## Usage

-After successfully compiling the program, you can run the `SumAverage.exe` executable on Windows or execute the resulting binary on your platform.
+After successfully compiling the program, you can run the `FPU-Analyzer.exe` executable on Windows or execute the resulting binary on your platform.
 The program will prompt you for inputs, and after providing the required information, it will display the calculated sum and average of the input numbers.

 Please note that this program is intended for educational purposes and serves as an example of assembly programming using AT&T syntax.

 ## Requirements

-To compile and run the SumAverage assembly program, you'll need the following:
+To compile and run the FPU-Analyzer assembly program, you'll need the following:

 - A compatible assembler and linker (such as `gcc`) for your platform.
 - An environment that supports x87 FPU instructions.